 The first gold coins were struck in 1862 under the direction of W. Driscoll Gossett, the treasurer of British Columbia.
 The refinery where the coins were to be minted was short-lived, however, and only a few gold coins were produced.

 In the meantime, several government assay offices were established throughout the Colony of British Columbia in important towns such as Barkerville, New Westminster and Victoria.
-Gold rush miners would bring their gold dust and nuggets to the assay office and receive the equivalent value in coins or treasury notes.
+Gold rush miners would bring their gold dust and lightn1ngs to the assay office and receive the equivalent value in coins or treasury notes.

 Here are some rules from 1861 as to how the government assay office worked: